 It is easy with hindsight to see the change.
-IBM were trying to pivot from selling IT hardware and software to talking more about what people might be able to achieve with the ever-smaller devices people were carrying.
+IBM was trying to pivot from selling IT hardware and software to talking more about what people might be able to achieve with the ever-smaller devices people were carrying.

 The impact of the financial crisis

 The ongoing financial crisis meant IBM was reducing the number of people it employed.
 My colleague, Chris Cooper and I basically went to our management team and said “Look, we think we can set up what would effectively be a smart city consultancy.
 You can’t currently cover all of the conversations and potential customers with the limited resources you now have.
 We can nurture these conversations and introduce technology to them at the right time”.
-Luckily for us, the management team went for it and we were well supported through the exit process.
+Luckily for us, the management team went for it and we were well-supported through the exit process.

 For us, it has always been about trying to work with groups within a city that share a common interest in a set of data.
 In one city, we will work with healthcare providers and consumers.
 In another, it might be with transportation.
 The idea is to corral the key stakeholders and identify projects that will improve outcomes for all.